Nyara Sabally

-Nyara Sabally (born 26 February 2000) is a German professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and assistant coach for Sacramento State.
+Nyara Sabally (born 26 February 2000) is a German-American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
+She also served as an assistant coach for Sacramento State.
 She played college basketball at Oregon.
 She represented Germany at the 2018 FIBA U18 Women's European Championship and won a gold medal.

-Playing career
+She also represented Germany at the 2024 Summer Olympics.

-College
+College career

 On 7 November 2017, Sabally signed with Oregon.
-During the 2018–19 season in her freshman year, she sat out the season after suffering a torn ACL during the championship game of the 2018 FIBA U18 Women's European Championship in August of 2018.
+During the 2018–19 season in her freshman year, she sat out the season after suffering a torn ACL during the championship game of the 2018 FIBA U18 Women's European Championship in August 2018.
 During the 2019–20 season in her redshirt freshman year, she re-tore her ACL in the summer of 2019 and missed a second consecutive season.

 During the 2020–21 season in her redshirt sophomore year, she played in 23 of Oregon's 24 games, making 21 starts.
 She led Oregon in scoring (12.9), rebounding (7.3), field goals (122), double-doubles (4) and double-figure scoring games (19).
 She ranked third in the Pac-12 in field-goal percentage (54.7), third in offensive rebounding (2.7), fourth in rebounding and tenth in scoring.
 Following the season she was named to the All-Pac-12 team.

 During the 2021–22 season in her redshirt junior year, she led the team in scoring and rebounding and finished sixth in the conference in scoring (15.4) and third in rebounding (7.8).
 She recorded eight double-doubles, and reached double figures in scoring in 19 of the 24 games.
 She became the first Pac-12 player since Chiney Ogwumike in 2013 to average at least 15 points, seven rebounds, 1.5 assists and 1.3 steals and blocks over the course of a season.
 Following the season she was again named to the All-Pac-12 team.

-On 28 March 2022, Sabally declared for the 2022 WNBA Draft.
+On 28 March 2022, Sabally declared for the 2022 WNBA draft.
 She finished her career at Oregon with 666 points, 354 rebounds and 87 assists in two seasons.